 As a blogger, I’ve probably seen and used most of the commenting platforms out there.
 Each one of them has their own issues, problems, and uses.
 For a time, I used Disqus and it was useful, but I wasn’t pleased enough with it to keep it.
 Naturally, every time we move to a new commenting system, all the comments on the past system are gone.
 We just can’t get this thing right, even when it’s just text.

 Today, the problem is that comments are regulated to the bottom of a blog post, and are generally just text entries.
 For the lowly WordPress blogger, there aren’t many other ways to enhance your blog’s level of commenting options.
 Out there, commenting is evolving; just look at Medium and how comments are off to the right of a blog’s paragraph.
-There’s a feel of more interactivity with this approach.
+There’s a feeling of more interactivity with this approach.
 Can a WordPress blogger implement that?
 Not that I know of.

 This underlines the bigger point, commenting systems need to be bigger, better, and evolve faster.
 The fact that we’re still stuck on text-based comments as a whole really sucks.
 It’s laughable considering how many touch-based devices are out there.
 Today, a user’s interaction with a blog should encompass every annotation option they have.
 This might mean they add squiggly lines all over my blog post.
 This may mean they replace pictures.
 This might mean they add links and even entire paragraphs of text inline.
 Rewrite my blog post even.
 Really?
 Why not.
-I may need to approve the activity, but I see zero reason why I’d want to stifle someones interested in engaging my thoughts if they’re doing it reasonably and respectfully.
+I may need to approve the activity, but I see zero reasons why I’d want to stifle someone interested in engaging my thoughts if they’re doing it reasonably and respectfully.

 Where is that commenting system?